 What is Pyinma Wood Used for?

 You’ll find Pyinma used mostly for building boats, turned objects, small specialty items, furniture, and general utility work.

-Although not the most commonly used wood for the purposes listed, its unusual curl in the grains makes it highly desirable in creating objects that feature an almost three-dimensional appearance.
+Although not the most commonly used wood for the purposes listed, its unusual curl in the grains makes it highly desirable for creating objects that feature an almost three-dimensional appearance.

 Pyinma is widely available and not listed as an endangered species.
 In terms of overall availability, you can find Pyinma growing mostly in Southeast Asia.

-For an imported wood, the pricing is rather moderate even for a figured wood.
+For imported wood, the pricing is rather moderate even for figured wood.